YapiSamuel/YapiSamuel/README.md

 ---

-### **Cloud Security & Log Analysis**
+### **DNS & HTTP Log Analysis**
 *March 2025*
-- Investigated DNS and HTTP logs to identify anomalies in network traffic.
+- Investigated DNS and HTTP logs using Splunk Search & Reporting to identify anomalies in network traffic, extracting key fields with SPL queries.
-- Traced suspicious communication patterns using structured queries.
+- Identified a Command & Control (C2) attack by correlating log patterns with threat intelligence, tracing an infected device communicating with a malicious domain.
+- Structured and analyzed traffic data (src_ip, src_port, dst_ip, dst_port) to flag a system sending excessive requests, correlating findings with threat indicators.
-- Documented findings to support risk mitigation and improved incident reporting.
+- Documented findings and traced suspicious communication patterns to support risk mitigation and incident reporting.

 ---